Wondering how to become a transcriber?

 I came across the course TranscribeAnywhere that gives you tools and training to equip you to become a good general or legal transcriptionist in 2-4 months.

-What I like about TranscribeAnywhere is that there are free intro mini courses so that you can learn about transcription, their training and resources before committing to their core courses.
+What I like about TranscribeAnywhere is that they offer a FREE transcription class online so that you can learn about transcription, their training and resources before committing to their core courses.

 I had an opportunity to discuss with Janet Shaughnessy, the owner of TranscribeAnywhere.
-Here’s the interview with Janet.
+Here’s the interview with Janet that discusses how to become a transcriber.

 Related Work from Home Jobs: